gnauqoa/fast-iot/README.md

 cp env-example .env
 ```

-Then edit `.env` in each folder to match your development environment.
+Then edit `.env` in to match your development environment.

 ---